RickStrahl/Westwind.AspNetCore/Westwind.AspNetCore/README.md

 *Moved to Westwind.Utilities.Data*
 ~~A database driven token manager that can create, store, validate and manage the life time of short lived generated tokens.
 Useful for creating tokens that are assigned after an initial authentication and then used for API access.~~

+* **JWT Helper**
+Make it easier to create JWT Tokens in the ASP.NET Auth configuration

 #### General ASP.NET Core